LunarG/VulkanSamples/CONTRIBUTING.md

 ### **Contributor License Agreement (CLA)**

-#### **Khronos Repository (Vulkan-LoaderAndValidationLayers)**

-The Khronos Group is still finalizing the CLA process and documentation, so the details about using or requiring a CLA are not available yet.
-In the meantime, we suggest that you not submit any contributions unless you are comfortable doing so without a CLA.

-#### **LunarG Repositories**

-You'll be prompted with a "click-through" CLA as part of submitting your pull request in GitHub.
+You'll be prompted with a one-time "click-through" CLA dialog as part of submitting your pull request or other contribution to GitHub.

 ### **License and Copyrights**